-Data to inform our assessment of CAM2038 in patients with OUD were obtained from one published Phase III RCT (Lofwall 2018).74 This 24-week multicentered non-inferiority trial compared CAM2038 on a weekly and monthly basis to sublingual buprenorphine/naloxone in patients with moderate-to-severe OUD aged 18 to 65 years.
+Data to inform our assessment of CAM2038 in patients with OUD were obtained from one published Phase III RCT (Lofwall 2018).
+This 24-week multicentered non-inferiority trial compared CAM2038 on a weekly and monthly basis to sublingual buprenorphine/naloxone in patients with moderate-to-severe OUD aged 18 to 65 years.
 There was no detoxification period.
 Eligible participants were already in opioid withdrawal and able to tolerate an initial sublingual dose of 4 mg of buprenorphine/1 mg of naloxone administered at the start of the study.
 Participants were randomized on the first day to receive weekly or monthly subcutaneous injections of CAM2038 and daily sublingual placebo tablets, or subcutaneous placebo injections and sublingual buprenorphine/naloxone tablets.
-Doses were given on a flexible schedule of 16, 24, or 32 mg of weekly CAM2038 for the first 11 weeks (phase 1), and 64, 128, or 60 mg of monthly CAM2038 from weeks 12 to 24 (phase 2).74 Reinductions were not allowed if participants missed a visit.
+Doses were given on a flexible schedule of 16, 24, or 32 mg of weekly CAM2038 for the first 11 weeks (phase 1), and 64, 96, 128, or 160 mg of monthly CAM2038 from weeks 12 to 24 (phase 2).
+Reinductions were not allowed if participants missed a visit.

-The primary outcomes were the mean percentage of urine samples with test results negative for illicit opioids during the 24-weeks trial period and responder rate.74 A responder was defined as having no evidence of illicit opioid use (as measured by negative urine test results and self-report of drug) in phase one (for at least two of three assessment at weeks nine to 11), and in phase two (for five of six assessments from week 12 to 24).
-Other secondary outcomes included mean percentage of opioid-negative samples using the cumulative distribution function (CDF) for weeks four through 24, and study retention.
+The primary outcome was the mean percentage of urine samples testing negative for illicit opioids over 24 weeks.76 Additionally, responder rate, which is defined as percentage of patients with no evidence of illicit opioid use (as measured by negative urine test results and self-report of drug use) in phase one (for at least two of the three assessments at weeks nine to 11), and in phase two (for five of the six assessments from week 12 to 24) was a co-primary endpoint.
+Secondary outcomes included mean percentage of opioid-negative samples from weeks four through week 24, and study retention.